 "You made a great impact on us all" - Richard John Neil (Television Motorsport Commentator)

 "I am exceptionally proud of Moh.
-To have maintained the third fastest lap for much of the race and then be fourth fastest overall is great.
 His ability to work with the mechanics to get the car set-up right has paid off.
 All of the team are thrilled.
 He's shown what he's capable of with this performance in wet conditions."
 Simon Moore (Manager of Tockwith Motorsports)